-For fiscal year 2022, the Company incurred \$133,267 in patent applications expenses related to $PUREVAP^{TM}$ NSiR process in all the jurisdictions where the Company made applications.
+During the first quarter of fiscal year 2023, the Company incurred \$11,613 in patent applications expenses related to $PUREVAP^{TM}$ NSiR process in all the jurisdictions where the Company made applications.

 FUMED SILICA (SiO2) NICHE

 Fumed Silica is a versatile, microscopic white powder with a large surface area and low bulk density.
 Because of fumed silica's importance in industries like personal care, pharmaceuticals, agriculture (both feed and food), construction (sealants and adhesives), batteries, and automotives, it is material in high demand.